historic-trails/website/sites/watrous-la-junta.md

   image-url="watrous-house.jpg"
   source-url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Watrous_House%2C_Watrous_vicinity_%28Mora_County%2C_New_Mexico%29.jpg"
   %} After Watrous obtained part of the Scolly land grant for La Junta in 1849 (Kosmider, 1983, 28), he spent no time constructing a twenty-room adobe home, complete with a storefront.
 Watrous hired Spanish and indigenous workers, including cooks, maids, hunters, and nurses to work in the Watrous home as well as the store (Clark, 1969, 48).
 The Watrous house would be deemed “the nucleus of the settlement of La Junta” (NPS Nomination Form, 3).
 The Watrous store was successful, in part due to its proximity to the Santa Fe Trail (Clark, 1969, 51).
 Eventually, the name of La Junta would be lost, and the area between the Mora and Sapello rivers would be known as Watrous.
+{%include aside.html class="center" width="40%" text="When there was nothing else to do, he would say, come now, we will plant more trees."%}
 In addition to his entrepreneurship, Watrous was a passionate agriculturilist.
 He planted willows along irrigation ditches, transplanted many cottonwoods, and imported German prune and Richmond cherry trees from Missouri (Clark, 1969, 49-52).
 Visitors to the ares suggested it was “one of the finest orchards o the region” (Kosmider, 1983, 29).
 Many of Watrous' cottonwoods and willows are still thriving today.
 By drafting letters to the Bureau of Indian affairs, newspapers, and politicians with suggestions for solving the “Indian problem” (Kosmider, 1983, 3), planting trees and constructing a large building, and later the first fencing in the area (Clark, 1969, 53), La Junta was “no longer a wilderness” (Fischer, 1998, 8).
 Watrous had altered the landscape of the area permanently: gone was untamed environment.
 Gone was the indigenous tribe's ability to reside in the area.
 In its place, the land was cultivated, foundations and buildings were placed upon it (foundations, that in fact, still exist today), and indigenous tribes were forced onto reservations.
 The area was on its way to becoming a town.
 (Clark, 1969, 49).
-{%include aside.html class="right" width="40%" text="When there was nothing else to do, he would say, come now, we will plant more trees."%}

 ## Friend or foe?
 ### Samuel Watrous versus Indigenous tribes
 After the Watrous house was constructed, Kosmider suggests that Samuel was on good terms with the indigenous tribes, allowing them to stay on his land, trading goods with them.
 According to Kosmider, he also purchased indigenous captives, “taking the young Indian boys and girls to raise with his own family” (Kosmider, 1983, 29).Clark, too, writes that Watrous was on friendly terms with many indigenous peoples, noting that he “felt of wave of compassion”, Clark, 1969, 42) for them.
 Clark also writes that he spent time visiting with indigenous tribes and learning their spiritual and farming practices (Clark, 45).
 However, his active letter writing to the Bureau of Indian Affairs may suggest otherwise.